zyedidia/eget/README.md

 default.
 If the environment variable `EGET_BIN` is non-empty, Eget will place the executable in that directory.

+GitHub limits API requests to 60 per hour for unauthenticated users.
+If you would like to perform more requests (up to 5,000 per hour), you can set up a personal access token and assign it to the environment variable `GITHUB_TOKEN` when running Eget.
+Eget will read this variable and send the token as authorization with requests to GitHub.

 ```
 Usage:
   eget [OPTIONS] PROJECT